FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 helps you to create 2D and 3D games with low effort using native editor; it is like Unity, but in Rust.

 This is an intermediate release intended for beta testing before releasing the stable 1.0.
 The testing includes the engine, the editor, the docs and the book.
-If you find a bug, confusing or incomplete documentation please file an issue or propose a solution by creating a pull request.
+If you find a bug, confusing or incomplete documentation, please file an issue or propose a solution by creating a pull request.

 The list of changes in this release is huge, it is mostly focused on bugfixes and quality-of-life improvements,